Timini51/Timini51/README.md

 - 👋 Hi, I’m @Timini51
 - 👀 I’m interested in front end development
-- 🌱 I’m currently learning and working on html and css
+- 🌱 I’m currently learning JavaScript and working on projects
 - 💞️ I’m looking to collaborate on few projects
 - 📫 How to reach me 08078271579
 - 😄 Pronouns: ...